AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery/introduction-to-edge-delivery-services.md

 Additionally, you can access a unified experience for managing all your AEM properties while ensuring consistency across key workflows.
 These include domain name management, SSL certificate management, and CDN mappings.

-## Add Edge Delivery Services to a production program or sandbox program
+## About adding Edge Delivery Services to a production program or sandbox program

 An Edge Delivery Services can be added in a number of different ways depending on how you began your project.